turlucode/ros-docker-gui/Readme.md

 If the `nvidia-smi` test was successful you may proceed.
 Otherwise please visit the [official NVIDIA support](https://github.com/NVIDIA/nvidia-docker).

+#### Remarks & Troubleshooting

+- If your nvidia-driver is `4.10.x` and greater, you need to choose CUDA 10 images.

 ### Build desired Docker Image

 You can either browse to directory of the version you want to install and issue